Blagoveshchensk State Pedagogical University

 Blagoveschensk State Pedagogical University (BSPU) is located in Blagoveschensk, the administrative center of the Amur Oblast.
 The city of Blagoveschensk was founded in 1856 and is one of the most important administrative, cultural, scientific, and industrial centers of the Russian Far East region; with more than 220,000 inhabitants.
 Blagoveschensk is often called “The Gate to China” for its unique location on the border with China.
 The Chinese city Heihe is located directly across the river Amur, and many Chinese companies work in the Amur region in the timber industry, agriculture, construction, and tourism.

-About the University
+Vera Schekina (Щекина Вера Витальевна), the rector of the Blagoveshchensk State Pedagogical University has signed a letter of support for the Russian invasion of Ukraine.

+Overview

 BSPU was founded in 1930 and is one of the oldest educational institutions in the Far East of Russia.
 There are over 400 faculty members and about 6,000 students within 10 departments, across 35 specialties.
 The university also has 14 postgraduate courses; both of pedagogical and non-pedagogical specializations.
 The university library was the only scientific library in Amur region before 1955.
 It currently hosts more than 600,000 copies.
 There are 6 reading halls which can seat 600 people.
 In 2004 with the help of the Heihe Institute, the library opened the class of Chinese studies, where students can read Chinese newspapers, watch Chinese movies and practice their pronunciation skills.
 There are 19 computer classes with Internet access and modern multimedia equipment.